therkilt/SmartThings-Projects/Automation-Director/Readme.md

 Automation Director

-This SmartApp will allow you to choose any number of Button Controllers(You choose the actions per button press/hold) Acceleration sensors
+This SmartApp will allow you to choose any number of:
+  Button Controllers(You choose the actions per button press/hold) Acceleration sensors
   Contact sensors